Skip to main content

 2. Select the instance and click Edit.

-8. Once configured, DSALTA will detect the change on the next sync and update the test status to Passing.
+Once backups are enabled, DSALTA retrieves the change on the next sync and sets the check status to Passing.

 Frequently Asked Questions

-This test runs automatically every 24 hours when the Google Cloud Platform (GCP) integration is connected.
-You can trigger a manual sync at any time from the integration settings page.
+This check runs automatically every 24 hours while the Google Cloud Platform (GCP) integration is connected.
+You can also trigger a manual sync from Integrations in the sidebar.

 Yes.
-If this test does not apply to your environment, you can mark it as Not Applicable with a justification.
-This exclusion is documented for auditors.
+If it does not apply to your environment, mark it as Not Applicable with a justification.
+The exclusion is documented for auditors.

-No. DSALTA uses read-only API access and never modifies, creates, or deletes resources in your environment.
-Remediation actions must be performed by your team directly in Google Cloud Platform (GCP).
+No. DSALTA uses read-only API access and never modifies, creates, or deletes resources.
+All remediation is performed by your team directly in Google Cloud Platform (GCP).